abnerrjo/BlogSourceCode/source/_posts/2017-06-10-intepreting-a-hand-drawn-hash-game.markdown

 ->![](/images/posts/hash4.png)<-

 How can we accomplish the detection now?
 Well, there are many many ways.
 I'm going to diver the machine learning path.
-We will train a neural network with many examples of 'x', 'o' and '#', in such way that the next time the user draw any of them, the classifier will know which of them the user drew.
+We will train a neural network with many examples of 'x' and 'o', in such way that the next time the user draw any of them, the classifier will know which of them the user drew.
 Once we know that, we just need to check the alignment and ta-dah!
 Very simple.

 Obviously, we can't train with the raw images (because their dimension vary. we could draw at a time a big 'x' and then a small 'x'. we could resize, we then we were performing distortions).
 We need a feature descriptor.
 In this example, I'm going to user a **Histogram of oriented gradients**, because it makes the most sense, since the 'x' symbol have a very different gradient than a 'o'.